erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 - ✅ Implemented all functionality directly in service without using utility functions from cache.ts
 - ✅ Added comprehensive error handling and resilience patterns

-### Phase 3: TransformService Cleanup (1-2 days)
+### Phase 3: TransformService Cleanup (1-2 days) - IN PROGRESS
+- ✅ Updated `DefaultImageTransformationService` to use `CacheService` instead of direct utility functions
+- ✅ Injected `CacheService` into `TransformationService` in the service container
-- Update remaining imports from transform.ts
+- ⚠️ Update remaining imports from transform.ts
-- Remove redundant functionality
+- ⚠️ Remove redundant functionality
-- Prepare for eventual removal of transform.ts
+- ⚠️ Prepare for eventual removal of transform.ts

 ### Phase 4: Test Updates and Documentation (2-3 days)
 - Update test files to use services